uber-research/intrinsic-dimension/README.md

 ```

-**3. Subspace training of ImageNet classification in distributed GPUs**
+**3. Subspace training of ImageNet classification on distributed GPUs**

 An easy adoption of the software package [horovod](https://github.com/uber/horovod) allows for distributed training on many GPUs, which is helpful for large scale tasks like ImageNet.
 See [`train_distributed.py`](./intrinsic_dim/train_distributed.py) for details and for an impression how little the incurred changes are from `train.py`.